nekonora/Clockifier/README.md

 ## Usage

+1. Build it
-- You just need your Clockify API Key to login with your Clockify user.
+2. You just need your Clockify API Key to login with your Clockify user.
 The API Key can obtained in the profile settings on the Clockify web app.